evelynnenguyen/MSA2020-backend-api/README.md

 # API and Databases

 API forms the layer between our front-end and database.
-The API handles the logic when a request is recieved by or sent from the front-end.
+The API handles the logic when a request is received by or sent from the front-end.

 ## 1. before you Start
 Here are the required things to get/install for the project: